The greenhouse effect

 The enhanced greenhouse effect

 Increasing the concentrations of the greenhouse gases will make the natural greenhouse effect more powerful.
-Some of mankind’s activities have resulted in an increase in the amount of greenhouse gases in the atmosphere.
-These extra greenhouse gases are trapping more of the heat trying to escape from the Earth and this is causing the atmosphere, and consequently the Earth’s surface, to heat up.
-So what is commonly called the greenhouse effect is really the increase of the natural greenhouse effect due to human pollution, and should be called the “enhanced” greenhouse effect.
+Some of humanity’s activities have resulted in an increase in the number of greenhouse gases in the atmosphere.
+These extra greenhouse gases are trapping more of the heat trying to escape from the Earth, and this is causing the atmosphere, and consequently, the Earth’s surface, to heat up.
+So what is commonly called the greenhouse effect is the increase of the natural greenhouse effect due to human pollution, and should be called the “enhanced” greenhouse effect?

 The key greenhouse gases and their main sources.

-Man-made emissions of greenhouse gases come from a variety of sources including the burning of coal, oil and gas (the fossil fuels), destruction of the world’s forests, vehicle exhausts fumes and aerosols.
+Man-made emissions of greenhouse gases come from a variety of sources including the burning of coal, oil, and gas (the fossil fuels), destruction of the world’s forests, vehicle exhausts fumes and aerosols.
 Carbon dioxide (CO2) is released when fossil fuels are burnt, and also through the destruction of the world’s forests.
-Although CO2 is not the most powerful greenhouse gas it has the greatest concentration in the atmosphere after water vapour.
+Although CO2 is not the most powerful greenhouse gas it has the greatest concentration in the atmosphere after water vapor.
 Since 1765, its concentration has increased by 30%.
-Methane (CH4) emissions come mainly from modern farming methods, but also from coal mining, natural gas production and waste landfill sites.
+Methane (CH4) emissions come mainly from modern farming methods, but also coal mining, natural gas production, and waste landfill sites.
 Methane concentrations have increased over 100% since 1765.
-Nitrous oxide (N2O) emissions come from the productions of fertilisers, nylon, chemicals and the burning of fossil fuels.
-Chlorofluorocarbons (CFCs) are used in air conditioning units, plastic foams and aerosol cans.
+Nitrous oxide (N2O) emissions come from the productions of fertilizers, nylon, chemicals and the burning of fossil fuels.
+Chlorofluorocarbons (CFCs) are used in air conditioning units, plastic foams, and aerosol cans.
 CFCs are very powerful greenhouse gases compared to CO2.
 Even though the concentrations of CFCs in the Earth’s atmosphere are very small, their total effect is significant, because they trap much more radiation than CO2.
 CFCs also destroy the ozone layer.
-Water vapour (H2O) is the most abundant greenhouse gas.
+Water vapor (H2O) is the most abundant greenhouse gas.
 It plays a role in maintaining a stable temperature on Earth through the production of clouds.

 Temperature records show the Earth has warmed by 0.5°C during the 20th century.